Dr. Sarah Krishnan on Alternative Pain Management and Family Medicine

 Sarah Krishnan, D.O.

-, is a family medicine physician with Swedish Covenant Medical Group.
+, is a family medicine physician with Swedish Medical Group.
 Her clinical interests include women's health, behavioral health, pediatrics and osteopathic manipulative treatment (OMT)

 To schedule a primary care